aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 where:

-- `CAPS_DIRECTORY` is the folder containing the results of the [`t1-freesurfer`](../T1_FreeSurfer) or [`pet-surface`](../PET_Surface) pipeline and the output of the present command, both in a [CAPS hierarchy](../../CAPS/Introduction).
+- `CAPS_DIRECTORY` is the folder containing the results of the [`t1-freesurfer`](./T1_FreeSurfer.md) or [`pet-surface`](./PET_Surface.md) pipeline and the output of the present command, both in a [CAPS hierarchy](../CAPS/Introduction.md).
 - `GROUP_LABEL` is a string defining the group label for the current analysis, which helps you keep track of different analyses.
-- The third positional argument defines the type of surface-based feature: it can be `t1-freesurfer` for cortical thickness, `pet-surface` for projected PET data or `custom-pipeline` for you own data in CAPS directory (see below for details).
+- The third positional argument defines the type of surface-based feature.
+It can be:
+  - `t1-freesurfer` for cortical thickness
+  - `pet-surface` for projected PET data
+  - `custom-pipeline` for you own data in CAPS directory (see below for details)
-- The fourth positional argument is a string defining the type of analysis of your model, choose one between `group_comparison` and `correlation`.
+- The fourth positional argument is a string defining the type of analysis of your model.
+It can be either `group_comparison` or `correlation`.
-- `SUBJECT_VISITS_WITH_COVARIATES_TSV` is a TSV file containing a list of subjects with their sessions and all the covariates and factors in your model (the content of the file is explained in the [Example](../Stats_Surface/#comparison-analysis) subsection).
+- `SUBJECT_VISITS_WITH_COVARIATES_TSV` is a TSV file containing a list of subjects with their sessions and all the covariates and factors in your model (the content of the file is explained in the [Example](#comparison-analysis) subsection).
-- `CONTRAST` is a string defining the contrast matrix or the variable of interest for the GLM, e.g. `group` or `age`.
+- `CONTRAST` is a string defining the contrast matrix or the variable of interest for the GLM.
+For example `group`, `sex`, or `age`.

 Pipeline options:

 - `-c`, or `--covariates`: Covariates must be provided one at the time: `-c covariate_1 -c covariate_2`, or equivalently `--covariates covariate_1  --covariates covariate_2`.
 Each covariate must match the name of the TSV file.
 By default, no covariate is considered.
 - `--full_width_at_half_maximum`: FWHM for the surface smoothing.
-Default value is `20`.
+The default value is `20`.

 Pipeline options if you use inputs from the `pet-surface` pipeline:

 - `--acq_label`: Name of the label given to the PET acquisition, specifying the tracer used (`trc-<acq_label>`).
 - `--suvr_reference_region`: Reference region used to perform intensity normalization (i.e. dividing each voxel of the image by the average uptake in this region) resulting in a standardized uptake value ratio (SUVR) map.
-It can be `cerebellumPons` (used for amyloid tracers) or `pons` (used for FDG).
+It can be either `cerebellumPons` (used for amyloid tracers), or `pons` (used for FDG).

 !!! tip
-    Check the [Example](../Stats_Surface/#comparison-analysis) subsection for further clarification.
+    Check the [Example](#comparison-analysis) subsection for further clarification.

 ## Outputs

 ### Group comparison analysis

-Results are stored in the following folder of the [CAPS hierarchy](../../CAPS/Specifications/#group-comparison): `groups/<group_id>/statistics/surfstat_group_comparison/`.
+Results are stored in the following folder of the [CAPS hierarchy](../CAPS/Specifications.md#group-comparison): `groups/<group_id>/statistics/surfstat_group_comparison/`.

 The main outputs for the group comparison are: